sreevarshad/EXP-6-MAD/README.md

-# Ex.No:6 Design an android application Send SMS using Intent.
+# Ex.No:6 Design an android application Send SMS using Intent

 ### AIM: